ga-wdi-boston/wdi_2_ruby_lab_rspec_songs/README.md

 * Create this file: `lib/album.rb`
 * Write your rspec tests in the spec files.
 * Write the code to make your tests pass in the lib directory

-# SpecTunes

-Using test-driven development with RSpec, create the following classes:

 ### `Track`